Due diligence before you purchase property in Costa Rica

 “Packed with gringo ex-pats and moneyed Tico aristocrats, the affluent suburb of Escazú is spread out on a hillside overlooking San José and Heredia.
 San Rafael, which is one part Costa Rica, two parts USA, is dotted with strip malls, car dealerships, nice homes, nicer cars, and chain restaurants that print their menus largely in English.
 (The US Ambassador lives in this area in a very secure-looking white-walled compound.)”

 Now it’s time to visit Costa Rica.
 Don’t start shopping for properties yet!
 Rent a car, find a nice hotel or Airbnb in each location and stay for a couple of days in each location.
-Do your due diligence on the towns, neighborhoods, and amenities that these offer.
+Do your due diligence on the towns, neighborhoods, and amenities that these places offer.
 Drive through neighborhoods.
 Visit stores, hospitals, and golf courses, whatever is more important to obtain that perfect lifestyle that you are looking for.
+Even if you’d like to be

 Now it’s time for another list: the property.
 Make a list of everything you think your property should have.
 How many bedrooms, an open floorplan or not, and if you want a single story or a two-story home.
 Do you want a pool, a covered terrace, and a rancho?
 What kind of views should work for you?